Punjabi diaspora: Australia

+Percentage of people in each Australian Bureau of Statistics (ABS) statistical area 1 (SA1) in the coastal New South Wales town of Woolgoolga and nearby Sandy Beach and Safety Beach who reported speaking Punjabi at home in the 2021 census.

 Bangladesh

 Many families from Punjab, Pakistan migrated to erstwhile East Pakistan (present-day Bangladesh) as it was one country at the time.
 Some of these families chose to remain in Bangladesh after its independence.
 One such example is the family of Bangladeshi-Punjabi cricketer Junaid Siddique.

 Brazil

 Most Punjabis in Brazil are Sikhs.